 In the case of an on-board generator, it’s easy to visualize that the “source” of AC power is at the generator itself, aboard the boat.
 Likewise, for an on-board inverter that is operating in “invert” mode, it’s also easy to visualize that the “source” of AC power is the inverter, aboard the boat.
 Isolation transformer configurations may be more difficult to visualize, since shore power cords do run from the boat to the marina-provided power pedestal.
 Isolation transformers are built so that the transformer primaries and secondaries – including the external metal encasement of the primary-side and the internal metal supports of the secondary-side – are in fact electrically isolated from each other.
 Therefore, boats that have isolation transformers are actually completely isolated electrically from the marina’s electrical infrastructure.
 The transformer aboard the boat is the point of isolation.
 For a boat fit with one or more isolation transformers, the “newly derived source” of AC power is defined to be aboard the boat.
 For the generator, the inverter device and isolation transformers, the AC “derived source” is located aboard the boat.

 For boats without isolation transformers, to comply with the above requirements in the case of the on-board generator, a very specifically engineered source transfer switch is required.
 That switch transfers the boat’s AC electrical distribution panel between either 1) off-the-boat shore power as the source of AC power or 2) the on-board generator (genset) as the source of AC power.
 That switch must be of a double-pole, break-before-make design.
-That switch design transfers BOTH the hot and the neutral wires of the boat’s AC electrical system.
-When the switch is in the “shore power” position, the on-board neutral and the safety ground are bonded together ashore, but not connected together on-board the boat.
+That switch design transfers BOTH the hot and the neutral conductors of the boat’s AC electrical system.
+When the switch is in the “shore power” position, the on-board neutral and the safety ground are bonded together ashore, via the shore power cord, but are not, and must not be, connected together on-board the boat.
 When the switch is in the “generator” position, the on-board neutral and the safety ground are bonded together at the frame of the genset.
-Remember, the genset, when in operation and switched online, is the “derived source” of the boat’s AC power.
-Realize that in that state, the incoming shore power neutral is not connected to the boat’s operational AC electrical system, even if the shore power cords are still connected to the dockside pedestal.
-That is prevented by the break-before-make design of the Generator Transfer Switch.
+Transfer of the neutral conductor by the switch is what changes the origin location of the neutral-to-ground bond.

-For the case of an inverter operating in “invert” mode (versus shore power pass-thru), again, the neutral and the safety ground must be bonded together on-board, since the inverter is now the “source” of the boat’s AC power.
+For the case of an inverter operating in “invert” mode (versus shore power pass-thru), again, the neutral and the safety ground must be bonded together on-board, since the inverter is now the “source” for at least some of the boat’s AC circuits.
 This connection is accomplished by a relay inside the inverter.
 The relay acts in the same logical manner as the generator transfer switch acted, above, except that it is automatic.
 The boat owner/operator doesn’t need to know it’s there.
 When incoming shore power is disconnected or lost unexpectedly, the internal inverter relay is de-energized, and “drops.”
 In the dropped state, the onboard safety ground is connected to the on-board neutral.
-In the dropped state, incoming DC power from the battery bank powers the inverter electronics to produce 60-cycle AC.
+In the dropped state, DC power from the boat’s battery bank powers the inverter electronics to produce 60-cycle AC.
 When shore power is restored, the relay in the inverter becomes energized again, or “picks.”
 The internal inverter relay has a break-before-make contactor design, so the incoming battery and shore power circuits are never cross-connected.

 The extreme perversity of ground faults is that they are random, unpredictable and unknowable.
 They can be of very high resistance, of very low resistance, or anywhere in between.
 The design of the safety ground is to stand by quietly, just waiting for an abnormal condition (a fault) to occur.
 If a ground fault of any magnitude were to occur when connected to shore power, the safety ground green wire is intended and designed to carry the fault current ashore and dump it safely into the shore-side infrastructure source via the bonding connection.
 But, what if a ground fault were present when operating from the inverter or the genset?
 Where would the fault current go?
 The simple answer is, all currents, whether normal or fault, return to their “source” of AC power.
-So, that current will flow back ashore if running on shore power source, or back to the genset if running on a generator, or back to the inverter if running on an inverter, or back to the secondary of an isolation transformer.
+So, that fault current will flow back ashore if running on shore power source, or back to the genset if running on a generator, or back to the inverter if running on an inverter, or back to the secondary of an isolation transformer.

 The safety ground, then, has several design purposes.
-One is to interconnect the frames and exposed metal parts of every device aboard.
+One is to interconnect the frames and exposed metal parts of every device and metallic component aboard.
 Another is to clamp the neutral to a known good ground potential of zero volts.
 In a normally operating AC system, current flows from the source to the load in the hot wires and returns to the source from the load in the neutral wire.
 The safety ground should never carry any current.
 But that’s why it’s called a safety ground.
 When an abnormal situation arises, where there is a ground fault, current will flow in the safety ground.
 A properly functioning safety ground acts to clamp and hold any exposed fault voltage at a fixed ground potential; zero volts.
 That’s so that people or pets that come into contact with a metal or other conductive surface anywhere in the environment while the fault is present don’t get a shocking experience.

 Fault conditions can be hard to detect.
 Not all fault conditions create visible symptoms or stop equipment from working.
 Any suspicion of abnormal behavior should be immediately investigated by a qualified marine electrician.